the-t-in-rtf/gpii-couch-cushion-OLD/docs/relationships.md

 ![Diagram of one-to-many relationship, with all nodes highlighted.](https://raw.githubusercontent.com/the-t-in-rtf/gpii-couch-cushion/master/docs/images/one-to-many-all-selected.png)

+In this case we can:

+1. Retrieve the set of related records using a {{startKey}} and {{endKey}} range and a view indexed using multi-value keys.
+2. Weave the content together using either a CouchDB list function or javascript code.

 We might also be viewing a "child" record and want to see both our "parents" and siblings.